askvictor/mineclass/README.md

 to the point of being completely unusable.
 MineClass also adds class lists/rosters so that you can save the students in a class, and more easily see who is missing - this is super-useful for remote learning.

+Not heavily tested yet!
+Please report any issues!

 ## Installation
 Native apps coming soon!